Buick Regal: Grand National, Turbo-T and T-Type

 For 1983, there was no Grand National.
 The Sport Coupe model was renamed the T-Type; 3,732 were produced (180 hp at 4000 rpm and 280 lbft of torque at 2400 rpm).
 The power gains came courtesy of a low-restriction dual exhaust, stainless steel headers (rather than the original cast iron items), and other detail improvements.
 Drivability was improved thanks to better electronics for the exhaust gas recirculation system as well as the knock sensor.
 The T-Type trim name had been used on other Buicks, starting with the Riviera in 1981 (in 1979 and 1980, it was the S-Type).
 Other improvements on the 1983 Regal T-Type included Hydro-Boost II brakes, 200-4R four-speed overdrive transmission replacing the earlier three-speed, and a 3.42 rear axle (7.5").
 Inside there were new bucket seats and a sport steering wheel and quicker steering ratio, while the suspension was honed with a larger diameter anti-roll bar, altered spring rates, and re-valved shock absorbers.

 For 1984, the Grand National returned, now in all black paint.
 The turbocharged 3791 cc became standard and was refined with sequential fuel injection, distributor-less computer-controlled ignition, and boasted 200 hp at 4400 rpm and 300 lbft of torque at 2400 rpm.
 Only 5,204 turbo Regals were produced that year, only 2,000 of which were Grand Nationals.
 Because this was the first year of production of the computer-controlled sequential fuel injection and distributor-less ignition, this is often considered the year and model that started the development of the legendary intercooled Grand Nationals.
 The performance of this package was well ahead of its time and the "little V6" easily kept up with the bigger V8s.
 1/4 mi performance was listed at 15.9 seconds at stock boost levels of 10 psi, while for the same year, the Chevrolet Camaro V6 was listed at 17.0 and the Chevrolet Corvette at 15.2 seconds.

-Soon, performance enthusiasts determined the modifications that worked and the Grand Nationals easily broke into the 13-second territory.
-All Grand Nationals had the Lear Siegler-made cloth/leather interior which was only available for this year.
-An estimated 200 of the 1984 Grand Nationals were produced with the Astroroof option which makes these the rarest of the Grand Nationals.
+For 1985, the Grand National remained unchanged.